Charlie Harper (film): Production

 In May 2023, it was reported that Emilia Jones would star in Charlie Harper for Temple Hill Entertainment and producer Patrick Wachsberger.
 Toby Wallace was initially in talks to star opposite Jones.
 By September 2025, it was reported Nick Robinson had been cast as the lead opposite Jones.

 Release

-In September 2025, it was reported that Row K Entertainment had acquired U.S. distribution rights of Charlie Harper.
-The film will be released on September 25, 2026.
+Charlie Harper premiered at the Toronto International Film Festival on September 4, 2025.
+That same month, it was reported that Row K Entertainment had acquired U.S. distribution rights.
+The film was released on September 25, 2026.